Genivia/ugrep/README.md

 To use predefined patterns to list all `#include` and `#define` in C++ files:

     ugrep --color -R -n -tc++ -f c++/includes -f c++/defines

+Same, but overriding the color for selected lines with bold on a dark blue background, e.g. to visualize spacing:

+    ugrep --color --colors="sl=1;44" -R -n -tc++ -f c++/includes -f c++/defines

 To list all `#define FOO...` macros in C++ files, color-highlighted: